The lost potter: Maree Jones

 Upon doing a Google search, I failed to find any trace of Maree Jones on the internet.
 I decided to photograph her pieces and create a body of work about them in the style in which they were made.

 Photographed on a deep earthy brown, I have styled them with found objects both from nature and man-made, giving the viewer an opportunity to admire and appreciate the work of a woman who passed away with her work largely unknown.
-This way the pieces can be viewed by the world and the artist’s name lives on in some small way.
+This way the pieces can be viewed by the world, admired by ceramics enthusiasts and subsequently the artist’s name lives on in some small way.